 No effects to soils would result from ground disturbance under the No Action Alternative.
-However, erosion of the shoreline would continue and the soil profile may also be subjected to more frequent inundation and ponding, resulting in settlement and deposition of finer soil particles that may reduce permeability.
+However, erosion of the shoreline would continue, and the soil profile may also be subjected to more frequent inundation and ponding, resulting in settlement and deposition of finer soil particles that may reduce permeability.

-Under Alternative 2, disturbance to soils would occur throughout the project area.
+Under Alternative 2, disturbance to soils would occur throughout the project area resulting in direct, moderate, adverse impacts.
 Table 6 provides a summary of proposed ground disturbing activities within the project area.